sebranchett/ecs-jupyterhub-pluto-python/README.md

 If you want to change the status of a user, from standard to administrator or from administrator to standard, do this in JupyterHub.

+If you destroy the HubStack, the Cognito users will not be deleted.
+You need to delete them by hand, otherwise deploying the HubStack will fail with a message that the user already exists.

 ## ToDo
 - Add Fargate Spawner.
 - Add Pluto single user.